Funny Facts About Limousines You Probably Did Not Know

 Even to this day the sound partition idea is still left in the limousine, however in the modern design it is a plastic divider which can be pulled up or down electronically.

-The name limousine originated from a Limousin region in France.
-This region was best known for the local traditional outfit - a cloaked hood worn by shepherds for protection from the harsh weather.
+The name limousine originated from the Limousin region of France.
+This region was best known for the local traditional outfit—a cloaked hood worn by shepherds for protection from the harsh weather.
 The covered compartment of the limousine closely resembled a hood, so the automobile was simply called a limousine.

 The name has not changed since.
 However, an abbreviation for limousine—"limo"—became very popular.

-The First Limousine Ever Built - Or Was it a Bus?
+3. The First Limousine Ever Built Looked Like a Bus

-The first stretch limousine was built in 1928 for one of the best selling musical ensemble of the time, the "big band".
-The bus was built in Fort Smith, Arkansas, by an Armbruster Company.
-The big band musicians Glenn miller and Benny Goodman often used the bus to get to concerts as well as transport their band agents and equipment.
+The first stretch limousine was built in 1928 for one of the most popular musical ensembles of the time, a "big band."
+The bus-like vehicle was built in Fort Smith, Arkansas, by the Armbruster Company.
+Big Band musicians Glenn Miller and Benny Goodman often used the bus to get to concerts as well as transport their band agents and equipment.

-The big band was popular until 1944 and they used the bus for all their need until then.
-By the end of their career, the "big band" made band buses extremely popular in the music industry so that many more musicians started using limousines for their transportation.
+Through the '40s, the "big bands" made band buses extremely popular in the music industry so that many more musicians started using limousines for their transportation.

-Air conditioners were installed into luxury limousines around 20 years before the mass production of sedan cars.
+Air conditioners were installed in luxury limousines around 20 years before the mass production of sedan cars.

 The limo was created for advertising purposes only, but since its display a lot of people wanted to rent the car.
-Moreover the white limo was also featured in movies and shows.
-The 100 ft giant even made it to the Guinness Book of Records.
-The limo was equipped with many amenities found only in the luxury houses: a Jacuzzi hot tub, two fax machines, four televisions, air conditioning compressor.
-It was marked as the world's longest limousine and its record has not been beat since.
+The 100-foot white limo was also featured in movies and shows and even made it to the Guinness Book of Records.
+The limo was equipped with many amenities found only in luxury houses: a Jacuzzi hot tub, two fax machines, four televisions, air conditioning compressor.
+It was denoted the world's longest limousine and its record has not been beat since.